 Of course, to discuss such things mathematically, we need to pin down the meanings of "fast" and "mechanical" and "easily checked."
 As we'll see, the $P \stackrel{?}{=} NP$ question corresponds to one natural choice for how to define these concepts, albeit not the only imaginable choice.
 For the impatient, P stands for "Polynomial Time," and is the class of all decision problems (that is, infinite sets of yes-or-no questions) solvable by a standard digital computer-or for concreteness, a Turing machine-using a polynomial amount of time.
+By

-By this, we mean a number of elementary logical operations that is upper-bounded by the bit-length of the input question raised to some fixed power.
+"polynomial time," we mean that the machine uses a number of steps that's upper-bounded by the length of the input question (i.e., the number of bits needed to write it down) raised to some fixed power, as opposed (say) to growing exponentially with the length.
 Meanwhile, NP stands for "Nondeterministic Polynomial Time," and is the class of all decision problems for which, if the answer is "yes," then there's a polynomial-size proof that a Turing machine can verify in polynomial time.
 It's immediate that $P \subseteq NP$ , so the question is whether this containment is proper (and hence $P \neq NP$ ), or whether $NP \subseteq P$ (and hence P = NP).